njhofmann/njhofmann.github.io/_posts/2020-11-26-Some-Interesting-Tidbits-About-MTG-Cards.md

 | merfolk | wizard | 90 |
 | elf | druid | 76 |

-## Number of unique cards printed by color?
+## Number of unique cards printed by color

 `c` is for colorless cards, multicolored cards are considered twice.